wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/proximity-switches-hardware/ir-digital-obstacle-sensor-to-roborio.svg
+   :alt: Connecting a photoelectric proximity switch to a DIO port.

 Photoelectric proximity switches are another type of no-contact proximity switch in widespread use in FRC.
 Photoelectric proximity switches contain a light source (usually an IR laser) and a photoelectric sensor that activates the switch when the detected light (which bounces off of the sensor target) exceeds a given threshold.
 One such sensor is the `IR Obstacle Avoidance Module <https://www.electrodragon.com/product/infraredir-obstacle-avoidance-sensor-moduleadjust-distance/>`__ pictured below.